 Pedagogy.
-Dr. Wagge is interested in pedagogical (teaching & learning) questions, particularly as they relate to: 1) the perception of psychology as a science, 2) the characteristics of research methods and statistics courses/instructors and how those predict or contribute to the development of a “scholar” identity, 3) willingness of instructors to modify beliefs related to pedagogical approaches, and 4) pedagogical approaches that best serve students with marginalized identities.
+Dr. Wagge is interested in pedagogical (teaching & learning) questions, particularly as they relate to: 1) the perception of psychology as a science, 2) the characteristics of research methods and statistics courses/instructors and how those predict or contribute to the development of a “scholar” identity, 3) willingness of instructors to modify beliefs related to pedagogical approaches, and 4) pedagogical approaches that best serve minoritized students.

 I will supervise student thesis work in any three of these areas.
 I am also currently accepting new students to my lab.
 Please fill out this form and return it to firstname.lastname@example.org if you are interested in doing research in any of our labs at Avila.